ytram99/m3bi_assessment/README.md

-# Hourly Weather FOrecast for Given Zip code!
+# Hourly Weather Forecast for Given Zip code!

 This project exposes end point to know the hourly weather forecasts for a given zipcode in United states.